ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 The second task will create the prerelease version of the package.
 The output will be generated in the `packages\prereleases` folder.
 There are two differences with the release package task.

 First of all.
 Using the `buildProperties` input we're adding the build number to the version of the package.
 Anything specified in the version suffix will be added after the version prefix, separated by a -.
 If the version prefix is `1.2.0` and the build number is `20190903.1`.
-Than the version of the package will be `1.2.0-20190903.1`.
+Then the version of the package will be `1.2.0-20190903.1`.

 The second difference is that the `nobuild` input is not specified.
 To add the version suffix to the package a build is necessary.
 Because of this, the order of these two tasks is also important.
 If you create the prerelease version first and then the release version (and have `nobuild` set to `true`), the release version assemblies will have a product version containing the prerelease suffix.
 The product version would be `1.2.0-20190903.1` instead of `1.2.0`.